 - Coverage: This refers to the choice of entities to be included in the consolidation.
-Entities belonging to the general government sector should be consolidated.
-All business enterprises should then be added to this consolidation.
+Entities belonging to the general government sector should be consolidated, followed by all business enterprises.
 The consolidation of the general government sector includes all entities that are mainly controlled and financed by government, and which provide goods and services at non-market prices.
-State-owned entities and local authority trading entities providing goods and services at marketrelated prices, which form part of the broader public sector, are excluded, as are privately owned entities. - Elimination of inter-entity transactions: All inter-entity transactions are eliminated in the consolidation process.
+State-owned entities and local authority trading entities providing goods and services at market-related prices, which form part of the broader public sector, are excluded, as are privately owned entities. - Elimination of inter-entity transactions: All inter-entity transactions are eliminated in the consolidation process.
 For this to be accurate, these transactions must be easily identifiable.
 However, in the accounting systems of government and many of its agencies, not all inter-entity transactions are identified.
 Elimination is impossible in many cases where goods and services are procured from other government units, because such transactions cannot be separated from other transactions in this category.
 However, all transactions involving transfers from one government unit to another can be identified and have been eliminated from the consolidation. - Basis of accounting: Entity accounts can only be consolidated if they are compiled using the same basis of accounting.
 National and provincial governments are on a modified cash basis of accounting, while local authorities and public entities use accrual accounting.
-To provide data for consolidation, the accounts of the public entities have been adjusted to cash accounts.
+To provide data for consolidation, the public entities' accounts have been adjusted to cash accounts.

 During consolidation, transfers and other identifiable goods and services were netted out, with the rest of the transactions being aggregated.
-In future budgets, the National Treasury will endeavour to include more entities to provide the full picture of public-sector spending.
+In future budgets, the National Treasury will endeavour to include more entities to provide a full picture of public-sector spending.
 The consolidation in this budget includes all the entities listed in Table W2.1.